Best Knee Pads for Work in 2023 (Reviews)

-We’re focusing on knee pad inserts here.
-So, you need to make sure your work trousers have space for those inserts.
+Our first 2 picks are knee pad inserts.
+So if you like them, you’ll need to make sure your work trousers have space for those inserts.

-We’ve already covered the best work trousers that accept knee inserts here, if you don’t have a set already.
+We’ve already covered the best work trousers that accept knee inserts, if you don’t have a set already.

-You’re going to slot into one of two camps:
+You’re probably going to slot into 1 of 4 camps:

 - You’ll spend a little extra, to get the best work knee pads offering the most comfort possible